Begin forwarded message:

 One of a cast of thousands, millions . . .
 “The flowers are on a spike, crowded at the top of the stem — the lower ones blooming first, the stamens showing conspicuously.”
 McHoul, Lilian, FLOWERS OF MARIN, A. & C. Philpott, The Tamal Land Press, Fairfax, CA.

-Just after the main group had passed those at the rear spotted a Gray Fox sitting on the trail enjoying the morning sun.
-Jeannie called to alert Michael and we trooped back down from the Plantain for this rare event.
+Just after the main group had passed those at the rear spotted a Gray Fox sitting on the trail.
+Jeannie was concerned because it was having trouble moving and thought that it could be sick or might have been poisoned.
+She called to alert Michael and we trooped back down from the Plantain for this rare event.
 Ann Caple was quick to the opportunity and got this photo with her cell phone, thanks much!
-Male or female, not sure but could that gorgeous tail be a clue?
+Male or female, not sure.
+Might that gorgeous tail be a clue?

 Just fresh off our plantains, Michael spies some Turkey Vultures enjoying a tree with a view and they give us a chance to enjoy them close-up before taking off. http://www.houghtonmifflinbooks.com/peterson/resources/identifications/tuvu/index.shtml